Monster-afk67/.visual/README.md

-# Visually Script: A Library for the .visual Format
+# Visually the .visual Format

 Visually Script is a lightweight, zero-dependency library for creating, reading, and manipulating `.visual` presentation files used by the Visually presentation tool.